spray/spray/docs/documentation/spray-routing/advanced-topics/response-streaming.rst

 ==================

 Apart from completing requests with simple ``HttpResponse`` instances *spray-routing* also supports asynchronous response streaming.
-If you run *spray-routing* on top of the :ref:`spray-can` :ref:`HttpServer` a response stream can be rendered as an HTTP/1.1 ``chunked`` response or, if ``chunkless-streaming`` is enabled, as a single response, whose entity body is sent in several parts, one by one, across the network.
+If you run *spray-routing* on top of the :ref:`spray-can` :ref:`HTTP Server` a response stream can be rendered as an HTTP/1.1 ``chunked`` response or, if ``chunkless-streaming`` is enabled, as a single response, whose entity body is sent in several parts, one by one, across the network.